zaferarican/nimpy_numpy_examples/README.md

 # nimpy_numpy_examples
 Examples to access numpy array data using nimpy
 - numpy_getinfo: This example gets info such as dtype, ndim, and shape from numpy array
-- nimpy_integral: This integral gets numpy data using buffer protocol in nimpy and implements integral image (summed area table)
+- nimpy_integral: This example gets numpy data using buffer protocol in nimpy and implements integral image (summed area table)

 Python examples in examples directory calls functions generated with nim and nimpy